Reginald Fernandes: Personal life

+Claim on large body of work

+There is some disagreement on how many novels and novellas Fernandes actually wrote, the number ranging from more than a hundred to 190.
+During his 101st birth centenary celebrations in June 2015, it was noted that he had written some 190 Konkani novels, besides being an accomplished musician, lyricist and playwright.

 Impact and response

 According to The Times of India though he "wrote extensively in Romi Konkani [but]...is virtually unknown to the younger generation as little effort was made to recognise him and his works".
 The Kuwait Goan Association honoured him for his contribution to the Konkani language, while shortly before his death he was bestowed with the Goa State Cultural Award for 1992–93.